legendu-net/blog/misc/content/2017-01-02-intellij-idea-tips.markdown

 ## Tricks & Traps

-1. Keep the folder name the same as your project name, otherwise, IntelliJ might have issues discovering the tests.
+1. Close your project and quit IntelliJ IDEA.

+2. Rename the project directory to match the name of your project if they don't match.

+3. Restart IntelliJ.

+4. Go to the menu `File -> Invalidate Caches/Restart -> Invalidate and Restart`.

 ## General Tips